Skip to main content

 Metrics endpoint returns empty or partial data

-Cause: Envoy only reports metrics for configured resources.
+Cause: Envoy only reports metrics for resources it has configured.

 Fix:

-2. Use curl http://localhost:9901/stats/prometheus without usedonly to see all available metrics including zeros
+2. Run curl http://localhost:9901/stats/prometheus without usedonly to see all available metrics, including zeros.

-3. Check Envoy is processing traffic — downstream metrics require active connections
+3. Confirm Envoy is processing traffic - downstream request and connection metrics only advance with active connections.

 No metrics appearing in Scout